 Social Media and HIPAA Violations

-In 2015, ProPublica revealed the results of a review into HIPAA social media violations by nurses and care home staff.
+In 2015, ProPublica revealed the results of a survey into HIPAA social media violations by nurses and care home staff.
 The review primarily centered on photographs and videos of patients in compromising positions and patients being abused.

 In some instances, pictures and videos were widely shared, in others photographs and videos were published in private groups.
-ProPublica uncovered 47 HIPAA breaches on social media since 2012, although there were undoubtedly many more that were not found and were never reported.
+ProPublica uncovered 47 HIPAA violations on social media since 2012, although there were undoubtedly many more that were not found and were never reported.

 In most instances, the HIPAA violations on social media lead to disciplinary action against the staff members concerned, there were several terminations for breaches of patient privacy, and in some instances, the violations lead to in criminal charges.
 A nursing assistant who published a video of a patient in underwear on Snapchat was fired and served 30 days in jail.